Overspending not on your wish list this year? Use these suggestions to help you spend exactly what you want this holiday season.

-You may be surprised to find you are not the only one feeling a sense of relief.
+You may be surprised to find you’re not the only one feeling a sense of relief.

 As you can see, there are plenty of opportunities to reduce costs, not by eliminating expenses but by getting creative.

-Put your skills into practice with YouTube and Pinterest; we can do almost anything ourselves by simply watching a tutorial.
+Put your skills into practice with YouTube and Pinterest; you can do almost anything yourselves by simply watching a tutorial.